leonj1/my-localstack-chaos/README.md

-# LocalStack Pro with Terraform ECS Deployment
+# LocalStack Pro with Terraform Multi-Region ECS Deployment

+## Project Purpose

-This project uses LocalStack Pro to emulate AWS services locally for development and testing.
-It includes a Terraform configuration for deploying a Hello World Nginx server on ECS across multiple regions with Route53 latency-based routing.
+This project demonstrates how to use LocalStack Pro to emulate a complex AWS multi-region infrastructure locally for development and testing.
+It implements a resilient, multi-region architecture with the following features:

+- **Multi-Region Deployment**: Deploys Nginx servers across both us-east-1 and us-west-1 regions
+- **Latency-Based Routing**: Uses Route53 with latency-based routing to direct users to the closest region
+- **Region-Specific Content**: Configures each region to serve region-specific content
+- **Infrastructure as Code**: Uses Terraform to define and deploy the entire infrastructure
+- **Local Development**: Runs entirely in LocalStack, allowing for fast, cost-effective testing

+This setup provides a foundation for developing and testing globally distributed applications with high availability and low latency, all without incurring AWS costs during development.

 ## Prerequisites